stain/ro-crate-paper/manuscript.md

     Mentions(R, s) ⊨  Relation(s, p, e)  ⊕  Attribute(s, p, l) \
 Relation(s, p, o) ⊨ Entity(s) ∧ Property(p) ∧ Entity(o) \
 Attribute(s, p, x) ⊨ Entity(s)  ∧ Property(p) ∧ Literal(x) \
-Literal(x) ≡  x ∈ ℝ  ⊕   x ∈ 𝕊
+Literal(x) ≡  x ∈ ℝ  ⊕   x ∈ ��

-The domain of discourse is the set of 𝕀𝕣𝕚 identifiers (notation &lt;[http://example.com/](http://example.com/)>), with additional descriptions using numbers ℝ (notation 13.37) and literal strings 𝕊 (notation “Hello”).
+The domain of discourse is the set of ������ identifiers (notation &lt;[http://example.com/](http://example.com/)>), with additional descriptions using numbers ℝ (notation 13.37) and literal strings �� (notation “Hello”).

-From this formalized language 𝕃<sub>ro-crate </sub>a RO-Crate can be interpreted in any representation that can gather these descriptions, their properties, classes, and literal attributes.
+From this formalized language ��<sub>ro-crate </sub>a RO-Crate can be interpreted in any representation that can gather these descriptions, their properties, classes, and literal attributes.

 An RO-Crate(R) is defined as a self-described _Root Data Entity_, which describes and contains parts (_data entities_), which are further described in _contextual entities_.
 These terms align with their use in the [RO-Crate 1.1 terminology](https://www.researchobject.org/ro-crate/1.1-DRAFT/terminology).